-University can be quite the whirlwind.
-It can be fun, exciting and amazing, but it can equally be busy, stressful and overwhelming.
+University can be quite a whirlwind.
+It can be fun, exciting, and amazing, but it can equally be busy, stressful, and overwhelming.

 Sometimes, stress is a bit of a buzzword, but if that’s how you feel, then that’s perfectly ok.

 Despite the fact it can make you feel terrible, stress is a natural feeling, designed to help you cope in challenging situations.
 In small doses, it can be helpful because it pushes you to work hard and do your best, but sometimes it’s more than a small dose which therefore becomes unhelpful.

 If you are feeling super stressed, it can lead to mental health problems such as depression and anxiety.
 It can also hinder your academic performance.

 It’s worth noting, you’re entitled to feel however you feel and there’s always a way to help change the way you feel and alleviate stress and anxiety, regardless of the cause and however major or minor they are.

 Keep on reading to help identify stress, and anxiety and how you may be able to help yourself overcome these feelings.